 Workers’ compensation insurance is a policy that pays for employees’ medical bills and lost wages if they suffer work-related injuries or illnesses.
 Oregon laws make business owners get coverages when they have one or more full- or part-time employee.
-Oregon employers typically pay between $0.83 – $10.46 per $100 of payroll for workers’ comp.
+The average cost of workers’ compensation in Oregon has dropped for seven straight years and is $1.00 per $100 of payroll.

 Oregon Workers’ Compensation Insurance Providers

-Oregon has over 400 approved carriers that sell workers’ compensation insurance, including a state-run fund.
-Employers can pick from these carriers, or they can choose to self-insure, meaning they take on the cost of paying injured employees’ claims.
+Oregon has over 400 approved carriers that sell workers’ compensation policies, including a state-run fund.
+Employers who need coverage can pick from these carriers, or they can choose to self-insure, meaning they take on the cost of paying injured employees’ claims.
 Generally, employers should look for financially-strong carriers that specialize in small businesses or workers’ compensation.

 Here are five top workers’ compensation insurance companies for Oregon small businesses: